Statistic Glassboro New Jersey National

 Overview of Glassboro Demographics

-Understanding the demographics of Glassboro is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Glassboro population is 20,069, with a population density of 2,153 people per square mile, diverging from the national average of 91.
-The median age is 28.8, and 40% of individuals aged 15 or older are married, while 38% have children under 18.
-As far as income equality in Glassboro, 18% of households have a median income below $25,000, whereas 23% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Glassboro is 20,509, with a population density of 2,200 people per square mile, diverging from the national average of 91.
+The median age is 28.8 and 40% of individuals aged 15 or older are married, while 38% have children under 18.
+As far as income equality in Glassboro goes, 18% of households have a median income below $25,000, whereas 23% report an income exceeding $150,000.
+The Glassboro demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Glassboro Racial Demographics & Ethnicity